wayneshix/RecSys_Overview/README.md

-# Recommendation Systems — A Overview
+# Recommendation Systems — Overview

 A self-contained study archive for **industrial recommendation systems**, written for engineers preparing for ML / recommender-system interviews and for anyone who wants a path from first principles to the 2026 research frontier.